EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

    They are commonly referred to as boolean operators and serve for executing logical operations. <br> They are classified into three types:

-   **Logical AND (&&):** This is a binary operator, which returns true if both the operands are true otherwise returns false.
+   **Logical AND (&&):** This is a binary operator, which returns true if both the operands are true otherwise returns false. <br>
-   **Logical OR (||):** This is a binary operator, which returns true if either of the operands is true or both the operands are true and returns false if none of them is false.
+   **Logical OR (||):** This is a binary operator, which returns true if either of the operands is true or both the operands are true and returns false if none of them is false. <br>
    **Not Equal to (!):** This is a unary operator which returns true if the operand is false and returns false if the operand is true.